les oiseaux

 Food

-The black-headed gull has a very varied diet, feeding mainly on aquatic, terrestrial and fish insects.
+This bird has a very varied diet, feeding mainly on aquatic, terrestrial and fish insects.
 In times of scarcity, it does not hesitate to eat seeds and berries.
 Known for chasing fishing boats, the seagull pilfers any debris left by fishermen.
 In need, our bird even seeks its food inland, alongside dumpsters and rubbish dumps.
-It is also famous for stealing food from other species, black-headed gulls have a well-honed technique, they constantly harass other birds which inevitably end up letting go.
+It is also famous for stealing food from other species, they have a well-honed technique, they constantly harass other birds which inevitably end up letting go.

 Behavior